diku-dk/futhark/docs/versus-other-languages.rst

 This guide is intended to quickly get programmers familiar with other functional languages acquainted with Futhark.

-Futhark is a a simple language with a complex compiler.
+Futhark is a simple language with a complex compiler.
 Functional programming is fundamentally well suited to data-parallelism, so Futhark's syntax and underlying concepts are taken directly from established functional languages; mostly from Haskell and the